tculler91/datadivebar.com/Survival/bobby.md

 ---

-*© 2024 Billy "Lugnuts" Duggan.
+*© 2024 Billy "Pinkeye" Duggan.
 Unauthorized reproduction of this article will result in Billy showin' up at your house in a Ford Econoline full of warm Mountain Dew with a bad attitude and a camo hat that smells like cat piss.
 You don't want that.
 You have been warned, turkey.*